twood02/webtemplate/assignments/a2-blogging.md

 Your post is likely to be composed of multiple files (one Markdown file, plus images and possibly code files).
 You should include all of these files in your folder in a well organized manner.

+For an example, consider Julia Evans' [writeup on using Wireshark](https://jvns.ca/blog/2018/06/19/what-i-use-wireshark-for/).

 ## What To Turn In
  - A blog post for the class made via pull request into the class website.